 [NOTE 1: “commonly recognised” infers that property is not automatically deemed to be abandoned the instant an occupier/user is no longer present.]

-Issues would arise where a property was left vacant or unused, since it might not be recognised as having a rightful occupier/user.
+Ancaps do however face another significant challenge to peacefully imposing their property norms.
+Issues would still arise where a property was left vacant or unused, since that might not be ‘commonly recognised’ as having a rightful occupier/user.

 In the case of an absentee landlord, it may well be that neighbouring occupiers are not in fact cognisant of the status of the property in question.
 They might assume that it’s been abandoned, may be unaware of the landlord’s identity, unwilling to get involved, or simply not prepared to lend assistance to someone they do not experience any meaningful social interaction with.

 The presence of buildings, for rent signs, or passive security measures such as fences and private property notices are not reliable indicators of occupancy in and of themselves, and may degrade, collapse or go missing due to erosion, natural ingress or vandalism.

 It’s hard to prevent people from peacefully establishing occupancy or use of vacant or unused property that someone else owns, unless there’s a process for registering property that everyone agrees to abide by… since any solution to property registration depends on near universal support and adoption, otherwise the resultant registry is rendered devoid of legitimate authority.

 Therefore in order for capitalists to peacefully uphold abstract property rights within a stateless society, they must:

 1. Somehow enshrine abstract forms of property ownership as a positive right.
 Thereby imposing an obligation upon others to facilitate someone owning private property that he or she neither occupies nor uses.
 However, this begs the question as to why anticapitalists would voluntarily agree to support the universal adoption of capitalist property norms?